Table of contents

 Nebula Genomics is a reliable DNA testing company that decodes 100% of your genome with processing times on par with the well known DNA companies that only decode 0.02%.
 Specifically, we process DNA samples and get results ready within eight weeks from the time we receive the DNA sample.

 Dealing with us means you’ll have access to our genome exploration tools, where you will find answers to your DNA questions.
-Our Whole Genome Sequencing data is sequenced in CLIA approved and CAP accredited labs and can thus be used by physicians and genetic counselors to help provide medical advice and make future medical decisions.
+Our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors to help provide medical advice and make future medical decisions.

 You can also explore the Nebula Research Library with weekly updated reports to continue to learn more about your genetic makeup throughout your lifetime.
 We are also a leading privacy-focused personal genomics service; hence, you can trust us with the privacy of your data.
 Our mission is to make direct-to-consumer DNA testing secure.